sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

 acf( x = dk.mcmc2$d )
 acf( x = dk.mcmc2$k )
 ```

 <p align="center">
   <img width="800" height="400" src="../../../figs/figs_R_MCMC/fig3.png">
 </p>

-What can you tell about this MCMC run by looking at these ACF plots?
+>**QUESTION**: What can you say about this MCMC run by looking at these ACF plots?

-## Calculating chain efficiency values
+### Chain efficiency

 Apart from calculating and plotting the ACF, we can also calculate chain efficiency.
 For this purpose, we use the following function:

 ```r
 # Define efficiency function